 The Special Libraries Association is a professional association of special libraries who are employed by a variety of organizations, including corporations, government agencies, educational and research institutions, law firms, and medical facilities.
 It promotes the interests of information professionals as leaders in their organizations.

 Emporia Campus Student Groups

 There are many student groups available on the Emporia State University campus.
-The most current list and how to join each group please visit Hornet Life.
+For the most current list and how to join each group, please visit Hornet Life.